Snippet-Curator/snippet-curator-docs/src/content/03_import_notes.md

 Some caveats to Evernote imports include following:
 - since .enex do not include Notebooks, you will have to manually import the notes into the notebook you want
-- tags are imported as tags.
+- tags are imported.
 However, nested structures are not saved in .enex files and are not imported
 - created date is used from Evernote as created date in Curator.
 This allows preservation of original save date

 ## SingleFile

-[SingleFile](https://github.com/gildas-lormeau/SingleFile) is a browser extension that allows you to save webpages.
+[SingleFile](https://github.com/gildas-lormeau/SingleFile) is an open source browser extension that allows you to save webpages.
 It's the closest tool to Evernote's clipper that I can find.

 SingleFile will save webpages to .html.